GrayHatGuy/picopasco/readme.md

   #### *- to feed oneself with small portions*

  ## description
-sensor monitor and control hardware/firmware for a personal economical and scalable grow system using a RaspberryPi pico RP2040 and standard off the shelf sensors and components.
+sensor monitor and control hardware/firmware for a personal economical and scalable grow system using a raspberrypi pico and standard off the shelf sensors and components.

 #### **present state** _includes nutrient mixing capabilities and monitor of the following sensors._**
  *  air temp